cloudmesh-community/sp20-516-231/chapter/k8-scheduler.md

 ### 1.1.2 Scoring

 Scoring is the process by which `kube-scheduler` selects one Node from a list of feasible Nodes.
-Scoring factors include:
+Scoring factors (priority functions) include:

 * Whether a node has cached the image(s) needed to host the Pod.
 This means the Node will not have to download the image(s) and may be able to start the Pod faster.
 * Whether a node is hosting Pods that are part of the same Service as the Pod being scheduled.
 It may be preferable to spread a Service's Pods across multiple Nodes to make it more resilient to the failure of a single Node.
 * The number of Pods and allocated resources on a Node.
 It may be preferable to select relatively empty nodes, but on the other hand, selecting nearly more full nodes could allow a set of Services to run on as few Nodes as possible, which could save money.

-## 1.2 Example
+## 1.2 Examples

+### 1.2.1 Scheduler Extender

+The functionality of `kube-scheduler` can be augmented by developing a "scheduler extender" process, which can include new or modified predicates and priority functions.
+In this example, we will set up two scheduler extenders that can be called when scheduling pods.
+This example assumes you have already installed kubectl and minikube according to __reference the cloud textbook__.

 idea - set up a custom scheduler for certain pods (no, super dumb to pull off on windows)